-As part of an extensive training video on successfully communicating with difficult subjects, a Force Science Institute team led by executive director Dr. Bill Lewinski recently interviewed mental patients regarding their encounters with police in crisis situations.
+As part of an extensive training video on how police can successfully communicating with difficult subjects, a Force Science Institute team, led by executive director Dr. Bill Lewinski, interviewed mental health patients regarding their encounters with police in crisis situations.

-Answers from half a dozen men and women with mental illnesses are included as part of a 112-minute instructional video on communication skills called “Communication and Persuasion,” produced exclusively for the Metropolitan Police Federation of London, England, to assist in its training programs.
+Answers from half a dozen men and women with mental illnesses were included as part of a instructional video on communication skills called “Communication and Persuasion,” produced exclusively for the Metropolitan Police Federation of London, England, to assist in its training programs.

-Each of the interviewees has experienced interactions with law enforcement during periods of extreme distress.
-Their consensus is that officers and subjects alike would benefit from LEOs embracing three core concepts when dealing with the mentally ill.
+Each of the interviewees had experienced interactions with law enforcement during periods of extreme distress.
+Their consensus is that officers and subjects alike would benefit from cops embracing three core concepts when dealing with the mentally ill.

 “Peter,” a middle-aged man who has suffered “extreme mental health episodes” since he was seven, hears “external and internal voices,” sometimes as many as 20 or 30, “all shouting in a melee together, talking about you, urging you to do something, or just being critical.”

 During manic events, “Liz,” a bipolar subject, says she “flips into someone I don’t know.”
 She feels “very high, to the point of losing all inhibitions,” perceives herself as “inappropriately confident,” and doesn’t “care what I say to people or what the repercussions are.”
 Her head feels like it’s “going to explode from so many rushing thoughts.”